NeonilaH/Javascript/README.md

 :):):):):):)
 ```
 ### [Javascript HW 2-2.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%202-2.js)
 2*.
-Convert task 2 into a function that takes a string as input, which will be output to the console (as in the smiley condition), as well as the number of lines to output
+Convert task 2 into a function that takes a string as input, which will be output to the console (as in the smiley condition), as well as the number of lines to output.
 e.g. `function printSmile(line, numberOfRows)`

 ### [Javascript HW 2-3.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%202-3.js)
 3**.
 Write a function that takes a word as input.
 The task of the function is to calculate and output to the console how many vowels and how many consonants are in the word.
 e.g. `function getWordStructure(word)`
 In console:
-`The word (word) consists of (number) vowels and (number) consonants`
+`The word (word) consists of (number) vowels and (number) consonants`.
 Checks: 'case', 'Case', 'Check-list'

 ### [Javascript HW 2-4.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%202-4.js)
 4**.
-Write a function that checks if a word is a palindrome
+Write a function that checks if a word is a palindrome. e.g. `function isPalindrom(word)`.
-e.g. function isPalindrom(word)

-Checks: 'abba', 'Abba'
+Checks: 'abba', 'Abba'.

 ***

 ## 3rd JS homework

 ### [Javascript HW 3-1.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%203-1.js)
-1.
-Write a function that will find and display in the console users registered on 10/09/2021 and 10/10/2021).
+1. Write a function that will find and display in the console users registered on 10/09/2021 and 10/10/2021).
 Array in task1.txt.

 ### [Javascript HW 3-2.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%203-2.js)
 2*.
 Open the task2.json file in VSCode.
 Copy the JSON from it, paste it into your code (by assigning it to a variable).
 Given an array of objects.
 Each object is an identification card of a person.
 We only need to store unique values ​​in this array.
 Implement a function that will do the job.

 ### [Javascript HW 3-3.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%203-3.js)
-2*** Implement reading JSON from the task2.json file using, for example, the fs module. for further use in the function described in the assignment.
+2***.
+Implement reading JSON from the task2.json file using, for example, the fs module. for further use in the function described in the assignment.

 ### [Javascript HW 3-4.js](https://github.com/NeonilaH/Javascript/blob/main/Javascript%20HW%203-4.js)
-3**
+3**.
 In the file task3.txt you will find the structure of the company and the tasks you need to complete.